ChenYi99/EgoPlan/README.md

 ```bash
 bash scripts/finetune_egoplan_video_llama.sh
 ```

+## 🖊️Submission Guidelines
+Participants can access the Test data by clicking on the following link: [Test Data](https://drive.google.com/file/d/1G3cH58qlXI11iRFc8R1oFXpHhEiOh4Bd/view?usp=sharing).
+This dataset contains a total of 1,584 multiple-choice questions.

+The predicted results for the test split should be submitted to the test server hosted by [EvalAI](https://eval.ai/web/challenges/challenge-page/2312/overview).
+We ONLY accept ".json" files.
+The submitted data format should be like:

+    [
+        {
+            "sample_id": "int",
+            "label": "str"
+        },
+        ...
+    ]

+where the "sample_id" field should be an integer and the "label" field should be a string within ["A","B","C","D"].
+An example submission file can be found [here](example_submission/submission.json).

+**Select Test Phase to submit your file.
+DO NOT Submit your file to Dev Phase.
+We ONLY consider the team ranks on the Test-Phase leaderboard.**

+**The team name you registered on the test server should be the same as the one you filled out on our [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScnWoXjZcwaagozP3jXnzdSEXX3r2tgXbqO6JWP_lr_fdnpQw/viewform?usp=sf_link).**

 ## 📚Citation
 Please consider citing our work if the challenge helps your research with the following BibTex: